Posts tagged as:

 Too Old to Create

-by Barbara Martin on March 15, 2009
+by Barbara Martin

 in Creativity, How to Tips

 In Chapter 8 of The Artist’s Way, Julia Cameron labels the belief “I’m too old to create” excuse a “Great Block Lie” and considers it on a par with that other old saw, “I don’t have money for it.”
 Using the “too old” excuse is so convenient.
-And the longer you wait to begin, [...]
+And the longer you wait to begin, the […]

 In good times as well as in bad, our beliefs about money can restrain our creativity.
 Do you, like many creative types, feel it is inevitable to be struggling and broke because we want to be an artist, actor, writer, musician, fill in the blank instead of working at a “real” job?
 Do you think [...]